- CLASS: Mammalia (Mammals)

 Of the five pronghorn subspecies, the peninsular pronghorn Antilocapra americana peninsularis is at critical risk.
 Only 150 peninsular pronghorn remain in Baja California, Mexico.
 Hunting, agriculture, and cattle ranching (along with livestock fences) have led to the rapid decline of this subspecies.

 But help is on the way!
-San Diego Zoo Global participates as a supporting partner to reestablish the peninsular pronghorn in protected areas of Baja California.
-Breeding pens, which are acres in size, allow translocated pronghorn to be monitored while having room to behave naturally.
-When they get released, the pronghorn are well prepared for life in their new home.
-An assurance herd of pronghorn lives at the Los Angeles Zoo, in case a natural disaster or disease wipes out the herds in the wild.
+San Diego Zoo Wildlife Alliance participates as a supporting partner to reestablish the peninsular pronghorn in protected areas of Baja California.
+Breeding habitats, which are acres in size, allow translocated pronghorn to be monitored while having room to behave naturally.
+When they get reintroduced, the pronghorn are well prepared for life in their new home.
+An assurance herd of pronghorn lives at the Los Angeles Zoo, in case a natural disaster or disease wipes out the herds in their native habitat.